Please enjoy this post where I tell you a story about an event from my life. Nothing more, nothing less. Today’s story: Karen.

 She is dancing in place in the middle of the kitchen.
 Her feet tapping against the soft linoleum as her hips sway against the melody.
 She opens her arms for a spin, languid and slow.
 Their dangling strangeness draws my eyes.
 Red marks in the crux of the elbows, grey and green bruises up the bicep.

-Something was taken from Karen, but I never know why she continues to take from herself too.
+Something was taken from Karen, but she takes from herself too.